 Early History of the Falloh family

-Another 241 words (17 lines of text) covering the years 1820 and 1910 are included under the topic Early Falloh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Falloh research.
+Another 121 words (9 lines of text) covering the years 1820 and 1910 are included under the topic Early Falloh History in all our PDF Extended History products and printed products wherever possible.

 Falloh Spelling Variations